-If there is spilt blood in the area, this should be dealt with as described under body fluid - spills, at [p51.]
+If there is spilt blood in the area, see body fluid - spills, [p51.]

 NEEDLESTICK INJURIES

 In the event of a prick, scratch or puncture by a needle, the following procedure should be followed immediately:

 - Remove the needle somewhere safe where it can be retrieved and will not cause harm to others. - Over a sink, squeeze the injury to encourage bleeding for a few minutes, and place under tepid running water. - Wash and clean the site with iodine or soapy water. - Dry and apply a plaster or other dressing. - The person should present to A&E within 48 hours and will be assessed for the most appropriate course of treatment.
 This could include Hep B vaccinations, monitoring of liver function and assessment of need for HIV post-exposure prophylaxis. - A senior worker should be informed and the incident recorded in the Accident Book. - Support and counselling should be made available to the injured person. - Review should take place of how the injury took place and remedial measures required to prevent it recurring.